mendix/docs/refguide7/snippets/On+Click+Event+Action.md

 ### Address (Only for "Open link")

-The address property is used differently depending on the chosen link type.
-It is used either as a URL (Web), as an email address (Email), or as a phone number (Call/Text).
+Usage of the address property depends on the chosen link type.
+The property is used either as a URL (Web), as an email address (Email), or as a phone number (Call/Text).

 The address can be set to either a literal value, or an attribute value.